-The 3×3 Lenormand spread, also called the box spread or square of nine, is a 9-card Lenormand spread that consists of three rows of three cards.
+The 3×3 Lenormand spread, also called the box spread, picture spread, or square of nine, is a 9-card Lenormand spread that consists of three rows of three cards.

 Because it is such a widely used spread, there are many methods for reading it.
 Here, I will outline the method I use the most, and provide you with a few other methods that I have used as well.
 Choose whichever method you prefer.

 When reading a Lenormand 3×3 spread, it helps to think of the spread as a mini-Grand Tableau because of the amount of information you can gain and the amount of time the spread can cover.
 You can use it whenever you want a straightforward answer to a question or when you want to a glance at the near-future (roughly 6 weeks).

 The main difference between a Grand Tableau and the 3×3 spread is that the Grand Tableau covers many topics in great detail, while the 3×3 spread focuses on the primary circumstances affecting you.

 The 3×3 spread isn't really a fast, specific answer kind-of-spread.
 I find a 5-card spread to be a better go-to spread for fast, specific answers because it is less time-consuming and gets right to the point.